San Diego Weapons Crimes Lawyer

 Firearm Charges in California

-While most adults over the age of 21 are allowed to possess handguns, rifles and shotguns in California, the laws involving who can possess guns and what types of firearms are prohibited are notoriously complex.
-This is why it is always advisable to contact a San Diego criminal defense attorney if you have any questions about local firearms laws.
-For example, machine guns, assault weapons, armor-piercing bullets and large ammunition feeding devices are generally prohibited.
-However, some types of now-outlawed firearms and other weapons may be possessed if owned before the current laws were passed.
+While most adults over the age of 21 are allowed to possess handguns, rifles and shotguns in California, the rules involving who can have guns and what types of firearms are prohibited are notoriously complex.
+These laws are so complex that contacting a San Diego criminal defense attorney is always advisable if you have any questions about local firearms laws.
+For example, while it is illegal to purchase new machine guns, assault weapons, armor-piercing bullets and large ammunition feeding devices, there are exceptions if the owner had these items before the passage of the current laws.
+Similarly, while it is legal to build your own gun, even with a 3D printer, you must obtain a serial number and apply it to the weapon within 10 days.

 It’s worth mentioning that while open carrying guns is always illegal in California, carrying a concealed weapon is also a crime unless you have a concealed carry permit.
-If you’re wondering how you’re supposed to transport guns without carrying them openly or concealed, then you probably won’t be surprised to learn that the process is a bit complicated and involves locking the unloaded weapon in a locked container or the trunk of your car.
+As for how to transport guns without carrying them openly or concealed, the process is a bit complicated and involves locking the unloaded weapon in a locked container or the trunk of your car.

 Juvenile Possession of Guns

-Perhaps some of the most confusing areas of the state’s guns laws are those dealing with minors.
-Those under 18 cannot possess a handgun or any other firearm that can be concealed on their person, unless they have their parent’s permission and the weapon is being used for certain sports, agricultural, theatrical or other such purposes.
-Possession of rifles and shotguns is legal for people of all ages, as long as the weapon cannot be concealed on their bodies.
+Perhaps some of the most confusing areas of the state’s gun restrictions are those dealing with minors.
+Those under 18 cannot possess a handgun or any other firearm concealed on their person unless they have their parent’s permission and the minor will be using weapon for sports, agricultural, theatrical, or similar purposes.
+Possession of rifles and shotguns is legal for people of all ages, as long as the weapon is not concealed.

-Purchase of any type of gun or ammunition is prohibited for anyone under 18.
-Those under 21 can buy most rifles and shotguns (though not semi-automatic rifles), but cannot buy handguns from a firearms dealer.
-There are exceptions though for the legal sale of a handgun to those with valid hunting licenses or members of the armed forces.
-Similarly, parents and other immediate family members can legally sell or transfer handguns those over 18.
+The law also prohibits anyone under 18 from purchasing any type of gun or ammunition.
+Those under 21 can buy most rifles and shotguns (though not semi-automatic rifles) but cannot purchase handguns from a firearms dealer.
+There are exceptions for the legal sale of a handgun to those with valid hunting licenses or members of the armed forces.
+Similarly, parents and immediate family members can legally sell or transfer handguns to those over 18.